hindu-comm/weblogs/manasataramgini/2004/04/2004-04-06_war-in-the-konkan.md

 from Vijayanagara and the Hindu chiefs.
-The Kadambas were completely broken in this attack and they had to bury their family idol of Saptakoteshvara to prevent it from being destroyed by the Moslems; the survivors scattered over Maharashtra and survive as the Kadam clan of Marathas.
+The Kadambas were completely broken in this attack and they had to bury their family idol of Saptakoteshvara to prevent it from being destroyed by the Moslems; the survivorsscattered over Maharashtra and survive as the Kadam clan of Marathas.
 The Hindus were savagely persecuted by the Turkic hordes under this sultan as well as his successor Sultan Mujahiddin Fath Khan.
 As the Hindus called for help, Bukka Raya began operations in Goa in 1377 but